Shalom-Karr/pdf-combiner/README.md

-# Visual PDF Editor
+# Visual PDF Editor Pro

-A powerful, browser-based toolkit for visually merging, splitting, reordering, and managing PDF and image pages with a modern drag-and-drop interface.
-Your files are processed entirely on your computer, ensuring 100% privacy.
+A professional-grade, browser-based toolkit for visually merging, splitting, editing, signing, and organizing PDF documents.

+**100% Client-Side Processing:** All file manipulations happen directly in your browser.
+Your documents are never uploaded to a server, ensuring absolute privacy and security.

 ## Live Demo